Artistic Staff: 2019 Season

 A dedicated and gifted educator, Cockrell is in demand as a teacher of emerging conductors, recently leading master classes in Europe, Asia and Central America, as well as in the US.
 He served as music director of Denver Young Artists Orchestra and the conducting faculty of the Interlochen Center for the Arts.

 Since 2000 Cockrell has served as director of orchestral activities at the University of Arizona School of Music in Tucson, where he is professor of music, holds the Nelson Riddle Endowed Chair and is the director of the Rogers Institute of Orchestra and Opera Conducting.
-As music director of the University of Arizona Opera Theater he has conducted recent productions of The Rape of Lucretia, The Crucible and Postcard from Morocco, as well as works from the traditional repertoire.
+As music director of the University of Arizona Opera Theater he has conducted recent productions of The Rape of Lucretia, Dialogues of the Carmelites, The Crucible and Postcard from Morocco, as well as works from the traditional repertoire.